Campaign fundraising, goals and timeline

-In this comprehensive campaign we will count all gifts and private grants to all areas for all purposes, just as we do when we are not in a campaign.
-Additionally, we will count pledges and qualifying bequest expectancies.
+In this comprehensive campaign we count all gifts and private grants to all areas for all purposes, just as we do when we are not in a campaign.
+Additionally, we count pledges and qualifying bequest expectancies.

 Q: When did the campaign begin?

 The preparation for the campaign began on July 1, 2010, and the nucleus phase commenced on July 1, 2013.
 The campaign launched publicly on Oct.
 21, 2016.

 Relationship between campaign and state support

 Q: Why does a state university need a private philanthropic campaign?